How to Start a Valet Trash Business

 Profit potential$20,000 – $200,000

 Step 1.
-Industry Overview
+Industry Overview of Valet Trash Business

 The industry of valet trash service is a particular segment of the waste management and recycling industry.
 It mostly serves residential properties with several units, such as apartments, condominiums, and townhouses.
 The service comprises the regular pickup of trash and recyclables from the front door of each unit.